Liv Lisa Fries: Career

-Fries received her most prominent role to date when she was cast in 2016 as Charlotte Ritter in the German prestige television show Babylon Berlin.
-In Babylon Berlin, Fries stars as a police stenographer from a poor background who uses her resourcefulness and connections to investigate a series of crimes in Weimar Republic-era Berlin.
-The first two series of the show were filmed over eight months beginning in May 2016 and released consecutively in the Autumn of 2017.
+Fries received her most prominent role to date when she was cast in 2016 as Charlotte Ritter in the German television show Babylon Berlin, in which she stars as a police stenographer from a poor background who uses her resourcefulness and connections to investigate a series of crimes in Weimar Republic-era Berlin.
+The first two seasons of the show were filmed over eight months beginning in May 2016 and released consecutively from October–December 2017.
 Babylon Berlin has been very popular in Germany as well as with international audiences, and has elevated Fries to international prominence; Fries is considered one of Germany's upcoming stars and has been featured in many magazines.
 For her portrayal, Fries shared an Adolf Grimme Award with the Babylon Berlin team.

 The show went on a year-long production hiatus during which Fries filmed two projects; she played a recurring role in both seasons of the 2017 American TV series Counterpart, and also co-starred in the film Prélude with Louis Hofmann.
-In late 2018, Fries began the six-month shoot for the third season of Babylon Berlin which premiered in Germany in January 2020 and arrived on Sky Atlantic on 5 March.
-All three series of Babylon Berlin are now sold on DVD.
-In June 2020 a Series Four production was underway and premiered in 2022.
+In late 2018, Fries began the six-month shoot for the third season of Babylon Berlin which premiered in Germany in January 2020 and arrived on Sky Atlantic in March 2020.
+In June 2020, production on a fourth season was underway and premiered in 2022.

 Personal life

-A private person, as of 2020 Fries lives in a village in Brandenburg where her favorite hobby is horse-riding.
+As of 2020, Fries lives in a village in Brandenburg.
+Her favourite hobby is horse riding.